Measles (Rubeola) Information

 You do NOT need the vaccine if:

-• You had blood tests that showed you are immune to measles, mumps, and rubella.
+- Your blood tests showed you are immune to measles, mumps, and rubella.

 You SHOULD get the measles vaccination if you are not among the categories listed above and: